-The main advantage of the Incoherence Condition over the Restricted Isometry Property is that it can be checked quicky (in $p(p-1)/2$ operations), whereas no-one knows how to check the RIP without enumerating all possible supports $S\subset \{1,\ldots,n\}$ with cardinal $s^\prime$.
-Such an enumeration would of course take an exponential amount of time to establish.
-The main relationship between IC and RIP is that it can be proved that under IC, (\ref{singvalcontrol}) holds, not for all, but for most supports $S\subset \{1,\ldots,n\}$ with cardinal $s^\prime$, where $s^\prime \le C_s \ p /(\|X\| \log(p))$, for some constant $C_s$ controlling the proportion of such supports.
+The main advantage of the Incoherence Condition over the Restricted Isometry Property is that it can be checked in $p(p-1)/2$ operations, whereas RIP is NP-hard to verify.
+The main relationship between the Incoherence Condition and RIP is that under the Incoherence Condition, (\ref{singvalcontrol}) holds, not for all, but for most supports $S\subset \{1,\ldots,n\}$ with cardinal $s^\prime$, where $s^\prime \le C_s \ p /(\|X\| \log(p))$, for some constant $C_s$ controlling the proportion of such supports \cite{CandesPlan:AnnStat09}.

 The objective of the present paper is to extend the analysis based on the Incoherence Condition to more general situations where $X$ may have a lot of very colinear columns.
-The main idea is to assume that the columns are drawn from a mixture model of $K$ clusters, and that the set of cluster's centers form a matrix which satisfies the Incoherence Condition.
+The main idea is to assume that the columns are drawn from a mixture model of $K$ clusters, and that the set of centers forms a (usually) much smaller matrix for which is it quite realistic to impose the Incoherence Condition.